backstage/backstage/docs/features/software-catalog/external-integrations.md

 ## Caching processing results

-The catalog periodically refresh entities in the catalog and by doing so it call out to external systems to fetch changes.
+The catalog periodically refreshes entities in the catalog, and in doing so it calls out to external systems to fetch changes.
 This can be taxing for upstream services and large deployments may get rate limited if too many requests are sent.
 Luckily many external systems provide ETag support to check for changes